regevs/recombination/config.md

 The largest unit is **sample_set** which is a set of samples from the same individual (and thus with the same genome), and that will be used together for de-novo assembly.

-An **assmebly** is the result of the de-novo assembly of a sample set.
+An **assembly** is the result of the de-novo assembly of a sample set.
 This could be done in the pipeline or obtained from another source.

 Within a sample set, there are **sample_id**-s, which in principle correspond to a single physical sample.
 A single sample will include one or more flow cells.